 What is credit reporting?

-Credit reporting is the sharing of information between credit providers and credit reporting bodies about the lending products you have such as credit cards, personal loans, car loans, home loans and overdrafts.
+Credit reporting is the sharing of information between credit providers and credit reporting bodies about the lending products you have such as credit cards, personal loans, home loans and overdrafts.
 The information is collected by the credit reporting bodies to create your credit report, which is then used by credit providers when assessing your credit or loan applications.

 - The types of loan and credit accounts you hold